prjemian/pyRestTable/README.rst

 :license:   Creative Commons Attribution 4.0 International Public License (see *LICENSE.txt*)

 Format a nice table in reST (reStructuredText ) from Python.
-Each cell may have multiple lines, separated by "\n".
+Each cell may have multiple lines, separated by a newline.
 The content of each cell will be rendered as str(cell).
 At present, *pyRestTable* only supports tables with content that does not span any cells (no rowspans or columnspans).